f5devcentral/f5-velos-training/docs/introduction_new.rst

-Customers will be able to migrate existing BIG-IP devices, or vCMP guests into a **tenant** running on VELOS.
-A tenant is conceptually like a vCMP guest on the VIPRION platform.
-Once inside the tenant, the management experience will be like the experience on existing BIG-IP platforms.
-The BIG-IP tenant will be managed just as a vCMP guest is managed today on VIPRION.
+Customers will be able to migrate existing BIG-IP devices, or vCMP guests into one or more **tenants** running on VELOS.
+A tenant is conceptually similar to a vCMP guest on the VIPRION platform.
+Once inside the tenant, the management experience will be exactly the same as a vCMP guest on an existing BIG-IP platform.
 The administrator can connect directly to the tenant’s webUI, CLI, or API and have the same experience as they have with their existing BIG-IP platforms.

-BIG-IP Next tenants will be able to be provisioned within the same chassis, which will allow customers to leverage the next generation of BIG-IP software side-by-side with the existing BIG-IP software.
+In the future BIG-IP Next tenants will be able to be provisioned within the same chassis, which will allow customers to leverage the next generation of BIG-IP software side-by-side with the existing BIG-IP software.
 The F5OS platform layer provides a bridge between the current generation of BIG-IP and the newer generation BIG-IP Next.
 What will differ from an administrator’s perspective, is the initial setup of the F5OS platform layer.
 The new F5OS platform layer is leveraged in both VELOS chassis (F5OS-C), and rSeries appliances (F5OS-A).
 We’ll look at some additional architecture differences between VELOS and VIPRION, before exploring how to manage, and monitor the new F5OS platform layer.

 ---------------------------------
 Smaller Footprint, Higher Density
 ---------------------------------

 The physical architecture of VELOS differs from the VIPRION platform in several ways.
-First, we’ve shrunk the size of the blades, and now support double the number of slots in the same 4RU chassis footprint as the VIPRION c2400 chassis.
+First, we’ve shrunk the size of the blades, and now support double the number of slots in the same 4RU chassis footprint as the VIPRION C2400 chassis.
 The VELOS CX410 chassis supports 8 slots instead of only 4 on the VIPRION C2400 chassis.

 .. image:: images/velos_introduction/image2.png
   :align: center